 • im: noun, meaning man (e.g. victim)

-• ine: adjective, of, like (e.g. aniline, aquiline, tetracycline, internecine, facine, figurine, masculine, feminine, doctrine)
+• ine: adjective or none, of, like (e.g. aniline, aquiline, tetracycline, internecine, facine, figurine, masculine, feminine, doctrine, routine, marine)

 • ina: the same as ine (e.g. retina = rete + ina)